Monon Township, White County, Indiana: History

 Monon Township was established in 1836, and named after Big Monon Creek.

-The first post office was established at Lee, aka Oakdale, on the Monon Railroad.
+The township's first post office was Monon, established in 1838; it moved to various locations around the township before coming to rest in the town of West Bradford, which was later renamed Monon after the post office.
+Other post offices established in the township in course of the 19th century were Cathcart, Flowerville, Lee, and Onoko.
+The only of these other post offices to survive into the early 20th century was at Lee, also known as Oakdale, which was also on the Monon Railroad.

 Geography

-According to the 2010 census, the township has a total area of 63.94 sqmi, of which 63.42 sqmi (or 99.19%) is land and 0.51 sqmi (or 0.80%) is water.
+According to 2024 US Census data, the township has a total area of 63.94 sqmi, of which 63.425 sqmi (or 99.2%) is land and 0.511 sqmi (or 0.8%) is water.